GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_dataset.rst

 Example 1 - Datasets descriptions
 *********************************

-.. todo::  Add dataset description for N&S example.
-Probably should start
-           splitting the data description per example otherwise is will get very long.

 Dithered Point Source Longslit
 ------------------------------
 This is a GMOS longslit observation.
 The primary target is a DB white